JeffersonLab/clara-docs/docs/clas/data-processing.md

 sidis_0100_13.hipo
 ```

-The *outputDir* option is a path to a directory where processed files
+The *outputDir* option is the path to the directory
-will be stored.
+where processed files will be stored.

-#### threads and farm.cpu
+#### Vertical scaling

-These two options define vertical scaling factor, i.e. how many events
+The options *threads* and *farm.cpu* define the **vertical scaling** factor, i.e.
-will be processed in parallel within a single CLARA DPE.
-The option *threads*
+how many events will be processed in parallel within a single CLARA DPE.

-defines vertical scaling for the local CLARA deployment and processing, while
+The option *threads* defines vertical scaling for the local CLARA DPE,
-*farm.cpu* defines the same for farm node/DPE/PBS-job deployment.
-Note that *farm.xxx*
+while *farm.cpu* defines the same for DPEs running on farm jobs.
-options are for farm deployment only and are independent from settings for the
-local processing.

-#### farm.scaling
+#### Horizontal scaling

-This option is for batch horizontal scaling only.
-Horizontal scaling on the cloud
-environment is done elastically by the application orchestrator.
+The option *farm.scaling* sets the batch **horizontal scaling** factor.
-the *farm.scaling* option in reality defines a data set splitting factor,
+It defines a data set splitting factor into subsets of *N* files,
-where each subst of the data-set will be processed on a single DPE/farm-node.
+where each subset of the input files will be processed on a single DPE/farm-node.

-For e.g. for the data set defined by the files.list presented above, the choice of
+For example, for the data set of twelve files defined above, the command
 ```
 clara> set farm.scaling 3
 ```
-will tell CLARA to request 4 PBS jobs with the following file processing assignments:
+will tell CLARA to request four jobs with the following file processing assignments:
 ```
 Job-1:
   dvcs_35.hipo